turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Documentation

-* In the README, developer should provide documentation on the API endpoints that can be hit.
-Here is a [great example of in-depth documentation](https://github.com/500px/api-documentation/blob/master/README.md) Pay attention to the information provided and the format that it's presented in.
+In the README, developer should provide documentation on the API endpoints that can be hit.
+Here is a [great example of in-depth documentation](https://developer.github.com/v3/repos/) Pay attention to the information provided and the format that it's presented in.
 Improperly formatted information can make it very difficult to read even if it's all accurate.

+Some things you want to considering having in your API documentation:

+* Endpoints available (e.g. GET /api/v1/students, POST api/v1/students)
+* What parameters can be used in certain requests (e.g. For a POST request, what should be put in the request body?)
+* Sample responses from endpoints (What does the response object look like for a request?)

+Don't worry about fancy styling of your documentation.
+You can put your documentation in the README of your BYOB GitHub repository.

 ### Testing & Linting